jrief/django-angular/docs/angular-form-validation.rst

 	    surname = forms.CharField(label='Surname', min_length=3, max_length=20)
 	    age = forms.DecimalField(min_value=18, max_value=99)

+.. note:: In order to allow for later validation without the need of having two form class
+      definitions (one with and one without this mixin), the error code is only added to `unbound forms`_.
+For `bound forms`_, the per-field error list contains *actual* errors that occured during a validation, if the model instance is provided at initialization.

 When initializing this form, give it a name, otherwise the form's name defaults to "form".
 This is required, since the AngularJS validation code expects a named form.